 What do I need to do if I want to be included in the lawsuit?

 You must act quickly!
 Under both federal and state laws, you may only seek damages for unpaid overtime for a specific period of time.
 This means that every day that passes you may be limiting the amount of unpaid overtime you may pursue.
-If you are interested in learning more about these cases call Lytle & Barszcz at 1-855-LYTLE-LAW (1-855-598-5352) or 407-622-6544 TODAY, or click on the link below to contact us TODAY!
+If you are interested in learning more about these cases call Lytle & Barszcz at 1-855-LYTLE-LAW (1-855-598-5352) or 407-622-6544 TODAY, or by filling out the contact form below.
 Your conversations with our firm are confidential!

 Sedgwick Cannot Retaliate

 It is unlawful for an employer to retaliate against an employee for pursuing claims for overtime pay.
-As such, if you are hesitant to join due to current employment with Sedgwick, you may still call Lytle & Barszcz at 1-855-598-5352 or 407-622-6544 or email us via the link below to discuss your potential claims.
+As such, if you are hesitant to join due to current employment with Sedgwick, you may still call Lytle & Barszcz at 1-855-598-5352 or 407-622-6544 or contact us using the form below to discuss your potential claims.
 Your conversations with our firm are confidential!

 You Cannot Waive Claims.

 Even if you signed a contract, a severance agreement, a settlement agreement or similar agreement that prohibits you from participating in a lawsuit or even this particular case, you may still be entitled to assert your right to recover overtime wages under the Fair Labor Standards Act because under federal law, you may not waive your right to recover wages and other damages under the Fair Labor Standards Act unless your employer has obtained approval by the U.S. Department of Labor or a Court of competent jurisdiction